 She drags her finger over a fissure and pulls out her dagger.
 She begins to pry away at the tree, chasing a small slip of unnatural white.
 When she gets close enough, she's able to pull the object free.
 A note.

 I stand behind her.
-"Looks like your scouting give us the advantage.
+"Looks like your scouting gave us the advantage.
 Well done."

 Once cloistered, the Emerald Grove will be the Shadow Druids' domain, and you its First Druid.